top of page

 Yet, the worst was still to come.
 Although the freeze destroyed many young trees, most of the mature trees survived.
 The next month was warm and wet, which encouraged recovery and new growth.
 Farmers began to hope, and it was enough incentive for many to dig their heels in and keep trying.

-Yet, on February 7th, just six weeks after the first freeze, another devastating front moved through the state.
+Yet, on February 7th, six weeks after the first freeze, another devastating front hit the state.
 Temperatures fell to 17 degrees in some places.

 Remaining trees, filled with sap from the months of recovery, froze solid.
 Some recalled the sound of gunshots as whole trees split from trunk to root.
-In one day the entire orange industry in Florida was destroyed, along with the dreams of its ill-fated architects.
+In one day, the entire orange industry in Florida was destroyed, crushing the dreams of its unfortunate architects.

-After the fall of orange industry farmers were unable to pay their debts.
-Entire homesteads were left abandoned and land values bottomed out in citrus growing areas.
-This allowed those left with money to pick the bones of the Florida market, buying up huge portions of land.
-But the freezes destroyed more than homesteads.
-Stores and packing houses closed down and with them entire towns vanished.
+After the fall of the orange industry, farmers were unable to pay their debts.
+Land values plummeted in circus-growing areas and homesteads were abandoned.
+This allowed wealthy investors free to pick the bones of the Florida market, buying up huge portions of land.

-Wildlife was also affected by the freeze.
-Turtles and fish died due the cold weather.
-Whole colonies of bees starved without the orange blossoms from which to feed.
+The freezes destroyed more than homesteads.
+Stores and packing houses closed down, and with them, entire towns vanished.
+Wildlife was also affected.
+Turtles and fish died due to the cold weather.
+Whole colonies of bees starved without orange blossoms.

-Before the freezes Florida produced more than six million boxes of fruit per year, but afterwards that number dropped below 100,000.
-The freezes damaged the Florida citrus industry so much it took decades for it to recover.
+Before the freezes, Florida produced over six million boxes of fruit a year.
+After that, the number dropped below 100,000.
+The freezes damaged the Florida citrus industry so much that it took decades to recover.

-Other historic freezes have come and gone in the years since, but their impact has paled in comparison.
-The great freezes marked the end of eras, fortunes and communities.
-It cast a forbidding legacy, warning Florida agriculturalists to never again invest all their hopes on a single crop.
+Other historic freezes have come and gone since, but their impact has paled in comparison.
+The great freezes ended eras, fortunes, and communities.
+Warning Florida farmers to never again bet everything on a single crop.

 Sources: